frcaru/holbertonschool-shell/permissions/README.md

 10-mirror_permissions hello's permissions = olleh's one
-11-directories_permissions adds x permissions for all to all subdirectories 12-directory_permissions creates my_dir with 751 permissions
+11-directories_permissions adds x permissions for all to all subdirectories 12-directory_permissions creates my_dir with 751 permissions 13-change_group changes the group owner to school for hello